AvivGelfand/Resume/README.md

 - Dedicated to long-term growth in a full-time role in a DS / ML Engineering team with a positive atmosphere where I can grow, contribute meaningfully, and help turn innovative ideas into reality.
 # Experience

-## Darrow AI - Data Science Team, NLP Data Scientist
+## Darrow AI - Data Science Team, Data Scientist

 - 2024 – present
 - Developed into production a pipeline of enriching leads databases with domain-focused knowledge.
 Utilized web-scraping intersecting sources, developing a few-shot CoT model Open AI Batch API calls, enabling filtering and finding 1M\$ leads.